-- Performs administrative and clerical work in support of other programs, services, commissions and committees, such as the Special Committee for Arts Education, Legislative Action Committee and others as assigned including assisting volunteer chairs and managerial staff with planning and logistics for meetings, implementation, follow-up, record-keeping and data management, copying, collating and filing.
+- Performs administrative and clerical work in support of other programs, services, commissions and committees, as assigned including assisting volunteer chairs and managerial staff with planning and logistics for meetings, implementation, follow-up, record-keeping and data management, copying, collating and filing.

 - Performs receptionist duties, including answering incoming calls and routing callers or responding to inquiries as appropriate; responds to or helps coordinate responses to phone requests.

 - Performs other duties as assigned.

 - Attends meetings, as requested

 - Proficient using Microsoft Office including Word, Excel, PowerPoint and Outlook

 - Experience with Asana, Alchemer, and Smartsheet tools a plus

 - Team player who thrives in a busy environment

 - Bilingual with fluency in Arabic, Chinese, Spanish, Tagalog or Vietnamese highly preferred